vbirds/tokoro/readme.md

 co_await WaitWhile([&]()->bool{return playingStartCutscene;});
 ```

-In the next sections, we'll introduce **combinator awaiters**—`All` and `Any`—which enable you to construct even more complex coroutine execution flows.
+In the awaiters section, we'll introduce **combinator awaiters**—`All` and `Any`—which enable you to construct even more complex coroutine execution flows.

 ### Starting a Root Coroutine